Morgan County Community Fund Works with Donors and Citizens

 to Make Dreams a Reality

 McConnelsville, OH – Hazel Syphers had a dream that every child in Morgan County would have a present to open on Christmas morning.
 When she passed away in 2014 at the age of 100, she left behind a gift that will have the children of Morgan County unwrapping presents for years to come.
-Thanks to a gift in her will and the dedication of the Morgan County Community Fund, Hazel’s dream became a reality this past Christmas.
+Thanks to a gift in her will and the dedication of the Morgan Community Fund, Hazel’s dream became a reality this past Christmas.

 Hazel and Gerald Syphers lived a quiet and simple life on their farm in Morgan County.
 While the couple had no children of their own, they shared their farm and the distinct experiences it offered with other children in their lives.